esciencecenter-digital-skills/lesson-model-coupling/episodes/04-amuse.md

 ---
-title: "AMUSE"
+title: "AMUSE & OMUSE"
 teaching: 10
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you write a lesson using Markdown and `{sandpaper}`?
+- How do you use AMUSE and OMUSE for model coupling?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with The Carpentries Workbench
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Explain how to install the base framework of AMUSE
+- Explain how to import a code into AMUSE
+- How to combine code interface to develop new physical simulations

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Introduction

+Introduction to AMUSE
-This is a lesson created via The Carpentries Workbench.
-It is written in [Pandoc-flavored Markdown](https://pandoc.org/MANUAL.txt) for static files and [R Markdown][r-markdown] for dynamic files that can render code into output.
+[AMUSE](https://www.amusecode.org) and OMUSE for static files and [R Markdown][r-markdown] for dynamic files that can render code into output.
 Please refer to the [Introduction to The Carpentries Workbench](https://carpentries.github.io/sandpaper-docs/) for full documentation.

-What you need to know is that there are three sections required for a valid Carpentries lesson:

- 1. `questions` are displayed at the beginning of the episode to prime the learner for the content.
- 2. `objectives` are the learning objectives for an episode displayed with the questions.
- 3. `keypoints` are displayed at the end of the episode to reinforce the objectives.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor